RebeccaJox/pulumiWorkshop/presentation/presentation.md

 ---

-# Task1
+## Task1

 - Deploy the `index.html` as a static website to AWS.
 Use an S3 Bucket here.
-  (Tipp: just go through the Pulumi Get Started Guide if you have no ideas https://bucketa-57c106b.s3.eu-central-1.amazonaws.com/bucketA-index.html)
+  (Tipp: just go through the Pulumi _Get Started Guide_ if you have no idea how to start https://bucketa-57c106b.s3.eu-central-1.amazonaws.com/bucketA-index.html)

 ---

-# Task2
+## Task2

 - Deploy the same `index.html` to 3 different buckets in a loop using your chosen programming languages abilities

 ---

-# Task3
+## Task3

 Setting parameters and secrets for a stack.